thedayisntgray/ForcastingTheFuture/README.md

 If you have questions about the methodologies uses, I adapted a good portion of this project from [this video](https://www.youtube.com/watch?v=km95-NMT6lU&t=1258s)

+I also want to thank my coworker AJ @ajhekman for helping me setup a docker file to accompany this repo and make it easier for folks to access.

 # Useful Resources: